Zach McKinstry Player Props: Tigers vs. Twins

-The Detroit Tigers, including Zach McKinstry (.206 slugging percentage in past 10 games, including zero home run), battle starting pitcher Kenta Maeda and the Minnesota Twins at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Zach McKinstry (.250 on-base percentage in past 10 games, 83 points below season-long percentage), take on starter Pablo Lopez and the Minnesota Twins at Comerica Park, Saturday at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Royals.
+In his previous game he had a one-hit performance (1-for-3) against the Twins.

 Zach McKinstry Game Info & Props vs. the Twins